prebid/prebid.github.io/dev-docs/modules/mass.md

 gulp build --modules=ixBidAdapter,mass
 ```

 2) Use a http server with a valid hostname to access its content.
-It is not advices to run the bid simulation using localhost or 127.0.0.1
+It is not advised to run the bid simulation using localhost or 127.0.0.1

 ```
 http://hostname/integrationExamples/mass/index.html